 Maintenance

 Island biologist Berger and Warzybok conducted routine maintenance checks on the PV system and generators weekly.
 Monthly changes of water filters, crane greasing and outboard motor operation were also conducted.
-Also of importance: some flashing was repaired on part of the CG House after being blown off during the high winds earlier in the month, pieces of the railing on the cart path were repaired, the 8 hp Honda was brought out to the island via helicopter and run extensively in the ocean during a boat landing training day, and a new Jacuzzi pump and plumbing was installed at the pump house and water was successfully pumped from the cistern to the gravity tank.
-The pump protector switch (called coyote switch) was fixed on the Jacuzzi pump so that it can now run in the “Auto” setting and will shut off if the system loses it’s prime.
+Also of importance: some flashing was repaired on part of the CG House after being blown off during the high winds earlier in the month, pieces of the railing on the cart path were repaired, and the 8 hp Honda was brought out to the island via helicopter and run extensively in the ocean during a boat landing training day.
+A new Goulds eSV 3 HP pump, we are calling the “Blue Pump,” was installed in the pump house and was tested to successfully pump water from the cistern to the gravity tank.
+This pump will replace the old Jacuzzi pump which has been removed from the island..
+The pump protector switch (called coyote switch) was fixed on the Blue Pump so that it can now run in the “Auto” setting and will shut off if the system loses it’s prime, runs dry, or for other electrical reasons.
 In the anti-maintenance department: the pull start on the 15 hp Honda was broken during engine testing on the water and the flywheel needs to be removed in order to properly fix, during the install of the new plumbing and pump there appears to be a leak in valve 3 in the pump house which is allowing water to back flow into the gaff filter which then overflows if the lid is not shut and tightened.
 We are still using the demand pump to supply water to the house until the gravity tank can be repaired (needs a confined space permit).

 Maintenance Needs